 Coco Loco – Another great place with a sea view.
 Set up in a bar style, Coco Loco plays uplifting reggae beats.
 Wi-Fi was a bit up and down but if you sit in the right spot its possible to log into the free Wi-Fi from next door.
 John, who runs the bar, is a top bloke.

 Survivor 168 – Located a street back from the beach, Survivor 168 is more of a local’s café than the others I visited.
-The great thing besides the free Wi-Fi is the pricing, coffee for 23 Pesos, mango shake cost 55 Pesos, and ham + egg sandwich is a bargain at 38 Pesos.
+The great thing besides the free Wi-Fi is the pricing.
+Coffee cost 23 Pesos and mango shakes cost 55 Pesos.
+Ham + egg sandwiches are a bargain at 38 Pesos.

-One great thing about the beach, apart from the magnificent views, is the firm sand is perfect for running at an advanced tempo.
+What healthier way is there to shake off that jet lag than exercising outdoors.
+One great thing about the beach at Boracay, apart from the magnificent views, is the firm sand is perfect for running at an advanced tempo.

-The island has plenty on offer to the active traveller, with water sports like windsurfing, sailing, kite surfing, snorkelling, diving, and jet skiing available.
+The island has plenty to offer the active traveller, with water sports like windsurfing, sailing, kite surfing, snorkelling, diving, and jet skiing available.
 Along the beach, you will find people running, swimming playing football, Frisbee and performing yoga.

-The white beach is an ideal location those who want to exercise in a spectacular location.
+The white beach is an ideal location those who want to exercise in a great location.

-To mix the beach runs I also trained at Iron Throne Gym.
+To mix it up I also trained at Iron Throne Gym.

-All I had to go one was a couple of old blog posts and not much else when I went for a wander looking for a Boracay gym to train at.
+All I had to go one was a couple of old blog posts and not much else when I went for a wander looking for a gym.

 Iron Throne Gym is tucked away inside a little tourist market a few minutes walk from the beach.

 Tip: Unlimited cold filtered water is available for an extra 10 Pesos.
-Totally worth it because you WILL be working up at sweat.
+Its worth every penny because you WILL be working up a sweat.

 Iron Throne gym is separated into two parts.
-One with a range of different weighted dumbbells, benches, pull down machines and sit up benches furnishing it, with the second section being mainly dedicated to leg workouts with a power rack, leg press, curl and a calf machines.
+One side has a range of different weighted dumbbells, benches, pull down machines and sit up benches.
+The other side is dedicated to leg workouts and has a power rack, leg press, curl and a calf machine.